Norton Secure VPN Reviews& Product Details

 While this may be intrusive, Norton does not store users’ IP addresses after the VPN session has ended, nor does it log information about the websites they visit.
-This indicates that Norton Secure VPN’s US jurisdiction isn’t that awful given its modest logging policy.
+This indicates that Norton Secure VPN’s US jurisdiction isn’t that awful, given its modest logging policy.

-Norton VPN Features
+Details of Norton VPN Features

 The list of features that makes Norton Secure VPN stand out among its competitors are listed down below:

 The privacy and security features in Norton Secure VPN are reliable and industry-standard.
 There are no alternatives to adjust for privacy and security features, keeping with this VPN’s ease-of-use approach.
 When you utilize it, your settings are as follows:

 AES-256 data encryption OpenVPN protocol for Windows, Mac, and Android; L2TP/IPsec for iOS (described in the marketing as bank-grade encryption).
 Norton Secure VPN does not support the WireGuard VPN protocol, IKEv2, and other protocols.
 Therefore, we recommend looking into other choices if you wish to use WireGuard.